schumergrubermax/SmartLottery/README.md

 ### Deploy the contract locally on testrpc

-Alternatively, you can run your contract locally on testrpc and interact with it using Remix.
+Alternatively, you can run your contract locally on ganache-cli and interact with it using Remix.

-1. Check if testrpc is still running, otherwise fire it up again with `testrpc` in your terminal.
+1. Check if ganache-cli is still running, otherwise fire it up again with `ganache-cli` in your terminal.
 By default it should communicate on `http://localhost:8545`.
-If you want to reuse the same accounts, you can start testrpc by feeding it the 12 mnemonic words as listed on the first start of testrpc.
-Try to recreate the same accounts with executing `testrpc -m "carry easy spice pupil expand later night jewel screen torch advance turkey"`.
+If you want to reuse the same accounts, you can start ganache-cli by feeding it the 12 mnemonic words as listed on the first start of the program.
+Try to recreate the same accounts with executing `ganache-cli -m "carry easy spice pupil expand later night jewel screen torch advance turkey"`.
 Whereas you may substitute the 12 menemonic words with those you have saved previously.
 2. In Remix, set `Run > Environment` to `Web3 Provider` and  enter `http://localhost:8545`, if issues occur try `http://127.0.01:8545`.
 You can use this method to provide *any* ethereum client, e.g. geth or parity.
-For convenience, we will just use testrpc in this workshop, as geth or other clients might take a longer while to sync.
-After you successfully connected to the client, you should be able to see the same 10 addresses, as previously shown when firing up testrpc on the commandline, each of them pre-filled with 100 testethers.
+For convenience, we will just use ganache-cli in this workshop, as geth or other clients might take a longer while to sync.
+After you successfully connected to the client, you should be able to see the same 10 addresses, as previously shown when firing up ganache-cli on the commandline, each of them pre-filled with 100 testethers.
 3. Select `SmartLottery` as the contract name you want to deploy and press the red `Create` button to send the contract creation transaction to the (simulated) blockchain client.
 You should now see some buttons to interact with the contract functions.

 ### Play the lottery without a fronted

 In Remix, you should now have a functioning contract you can interact with.
-Feel free to play around, these given steps may help you.
+Feel free to play around, the steps given in this tutorial may help you.

 As you may see, there are buttons in different colors.
 Blue colored buttons are *calls*, that only query data in a "read-only" fashion, therefore do not cost any ether.
 On the other side, red buttons depict *transactions*, that perform write-operations on a blockchain that need to update state or update other accounts.
 As something gets persisted on the chain, ether must be sent to pay for the miner to include the transaction in a block.